December 1, 2016

 5) For any of the above five appointment types sponsored on J-1 visas, please refer to the revised J-1 funding page, which has been updated to reflect the new requirements, including that personal or family funds are not to be considered when calculating the appointee’s salary.

 If you or your department administrators have any questions, please contact Assistant Vice Provosts Shelley Kostrinsky or Rhonda Forman, with whom they have been working on this issue during the past few months.”
+So, how to buy Titan gel in Vietnam ?
+Buy directly Gel at the manufacturer’s website, customers will be discounted up to 50%.

 This message has gone out to all deans and was planned for release to all departmental administrators as well.
 We encourage postdocs to check in with your departmental administrator if you have any questions or concerns about the implementation of the raises in your area.
 If anyone has questions or encounters challenges, in addition to the Academic HR contacts listed above we in the OPA are very interested to hear from you.
 Please feel free to reach out anytime at: firstname.lastname@example.org.